 The CM3-Panel is fully compatible with the Raspberry Pi 3 but it maps the peripherals on different pins.
 For this reason some files have to be added an some other have to be modified.

-This articles has been verified with Raspbian Strech Desktop and Lite version April and June 2018
+This articles has been verified with Raspbian Strech Desktop and Lite version November 2018

 Create a standard microSD following the official instruction on: